 More recently, Jasper Hill became involved with milk production at Andersonville Farm in nearby Glover, Vermont; that milk is now used to produce cheeses at Jasper Hill and at the farm's private cell in the Vermont Food Venture Center.
 In 2015, the Kehlers teamed up with German company AgriCompact Technologies to produce a hay drying facility: The Randi Albert Calderwood Cropping Center is the first of its kind in the United States.

-In addition to the farm and cheesemaking, the brothers have also developed another arm of the business, The Cellars at Jasper Hill.
-The Cellars, which comprise 22,000 square feet of cheese maturing caves, were designed and built not only to house Jasper Hill's own cheeses but also to mature the cheeses of several other Vermont based producers.
-Jasper Hill's own range of cheeses includes Alpha Tolman, Bayley Hazen Blue, Constant Bliss, Harbison, Moses Sleeper and Winnimere.
+The brothers have also developed another arm of the business, The Cellars at Jasper Hill.
+The Cellars, which comprise 22,000 square feet of cheese maturing caves, were designed and built not only to house Jasper Hill's own cheeses but also to mature the cheeses of other Vermont producers.
+Jasper Hill's own range of cheeses includes Alpha Tolman, Bayley Hazen Blue, Constant Bliss, Harbison, and Moses Sleeper.

-Peel of a bit of Winnimere's top rind and dig in with a hunk of baguette—or simply a spoon.
+Peel off a bit of Winnimere's top rind and dig in with a hunk of baguette—or eat with a spoon.
 Pair it with a porter or a meaty, smoky red wine.